Rational points on solvable curves over $\mathbb{Q}$ via non-abelian Chabauty: A sketch of Kim's method

 Although Faltings' result subsumes Chabauty's, this method is still of interest: Coleman \cite{Col} refined Chabauty's method to show that, when $r < g$ as above, if $\pri$ is an unramified prime of good reduction for $Y$, of residue characteristic at least $2g$, then

-In the case where $r \leq g - 3$, Stoll \cite{Stoll}, Katz, Rabinoff, and Zureick-Brown \cite{KRZB} extended Coleman's method to primes of bad reduction, obtaining a \emph{uniform} bound (depending only on $g$ and $[F : \Q]$) on the cardinality of $Y(F)$ for such curves.
+Stoll \cite{Stoll06} (for hyperelliptic curves) and Katz and Zureick-Brown \cite{KZB13} (in the general case) extended Coleman's method to primes of bad reduction.
+In the case where $r \leq g - 3$, Stoll \cite{Stoll} (again in the hyperelliptic case) and Katz, Rabinoff, and Zureick-Brown \cite{KRZB} (in the general case) used this to obtain a uniform bound (depending only on $g$ and $[F : \Q]$) on the cardinality of $Y(F)$ for such curves.
 This bound is very explicit; for example, when $F = \Q$, the bound is $\#Y(\Q) \leq 84g^2 - 98g + 28$.

 Unfortunately, Chabauty's method does not apply when $r \geq g$.
 Minhyong Kim's idea (see \cite{Kim-siegel}, \cite{Kim-alb}, \cite{Kim-galois}, \cite{CK}), motivated in large part by Grothendieck's anabelian philosophy and the section conjecture, was to develop a ``non-abelian Chabauty" method, in which the Jacobian of $Y$ is replaced by a geometric object capturing a larger piece of the fundamental group, allowing a version of Chabauty's argument to go through even when the rank of $J_Y(F)$ is large.